 - Equitable or injunctive relief, if appropriate.

 Do you believe that your employer is in violation of the California Family Rights Act?
-An employment lawyer near you should be able to determine whether your rights have been broken after understanding the details of your specific situation.
+An employment lawyer at KAASS Law can help you determine whether your rights have been broken after understanding the details of your specific situation.